rosedu/rosedu-people/CONTRIBUTING.md

 - [Current implementation of WorldPeace class](http://somelinktoafile)

 #### Solution
-_If you know the basic steps of implementing it, share with others_
+_If you know the basic steps of implementing it, share with others!_

 ## Working on an issue